Eldelshell/JobHunter/README.md

 ## JHF Files

 JobHunter stores data in JHF files, which are a ZIP file with some XML files inside.
-This files can be added to cloud drives (Box, Dropbox, Drive) so you can share them between devices (Android App coming soon)
+This files can be added to cloud drives (Box, Dropbox, Drive) so you can share them between devices.

 ## Development